Focusing on website authority metrics like DA is inaccurate, unreliable and a high chance of being fake.

 These redirect notices have zero SERP value and are not counted in search engines as a ranking factor.

-By conducting a human non algorithmic well educated and experienced manual assessment of the above mentioned based on domain age, and real indexed hyperlinks of this MOZ measured DA59 domain it’s true “Organic MOZ DA” metrics value is closer to DA 2.
+By conducting a human non algorithmic well educated and experienced manual assessment of the above mentioned based on real indexed hyperlinks of this MOZ measured DA59 domain it’s true “Organic MOZ DA” metrics value is closer to DA 2.
 Or as good as a nofollow link

 This raises an interesting question.
 If Ahrefs can block these redirect notices from being counted in their domain rating (DR) scores while displaying them in their index Why hasn’t MOZ removed these from being counted in their DA metrics calculations also?